Manojs018/rentiGo/README.md

 ## 📄 License
 This project is licensed under the ISC License.
 ```
 © 2026 Rentigo.
-All Rights Reserved. | Designed with ❤️ in Gujarat, India.
+All Rights Reserved.
 ```